jailad/Self-Driving-Cars-Term1-Project4/writeup.md

 ### - Original image - with calculations.<a name="pl11"></a>
 * Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L720-L782)
 * Description: Here, I performed radius of curvature and vehicle location calculations.
+I also marked the center of the lane and the center of the car so that this was easy to visualize.
 * Image output:
 * ![alt text][image11]

 ### - End-to-end pipeline.<a name="pl12"></a>
 * Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L785-L997)
-* Description: Here, I used the techniques described above, to create an end-to-end pipeline which could be used with images and video, and which could also be used to generate visualizations of all the intermediate step(s).
+* Description: Here, I used the techniques described above, to create an end-to-end pipeline which was then tested on a few sample images, the project video, the challenge video and the harder challenge video.
-* Image output:
-* ![alt text][image12]

 <BR><BR>
 ---